KTC96/StackPortfolio/README.md

 - Job post management
   - Job posts can be created, updated, and deleted
   - Job posts can be associated with a recruiter user

+Apart from the above, there is also the more general user story of the expected User Experience and User Interface of the site, which I have also included in the scope.

 There is also a few features that use search, but I don't feel the functionality is fully required for the Minimum Viable Product (MVP).
 I have marked many of them as could have and will added user stories to address if time permits near the end of the project.